Thursday, May 22, 2014

 Step Up 2 Movie: Last Dance

 This girl is only 6 years old!
 She is killing it!
 Watch her perform

-For the East West dance performances, I specifically chose Wu Shu for its more aerobatic and stage-like movements than the other martial art forms that are more combative and stationary one and one fighting.
+For the East West dance performances, I specifically chose Wu Shu for its more aerobatic and stage-like movements than the other martial art forms.
 Wu shu also uses weapons in a more theatrical fashion and their movements are more expressive and expansive.